Stabilizing the singularity swap quadrature for near-singular line integrals: Modified interpolation bases

 To illustrate the improvement, we consider a simplified integral on $[-1,1]$, discretized by a $20$-point Gauss--Legendre quadrature rule, mimicking the near-vanishing numerator of relevant line potentials.
 Let $t_0=a+ib$, $a,b\in\mathbb{R}$ and define

-where $\sigma(t)=\sin(t+1.53)$ is a generic analytic density.
+choosing an analytic density $\sigma(t)=\sin(t+1.53)$.
 The numerator vanishes quadratically at $t=a$ up to a small offset $\delta>0$.
 Specifically, note that the $m=3$ case of \eqref{eq:ex1_int} is an integrand form occurring when using Stokes slender body theory (SBT) (see the $I_3$ component in Section~\ref{ss:Stokes}) on the straight fiber segment $\ggamma(t)=(t,0,0)$, $t\in[-1,1]$, with nearby evaluation point $(a,b,0)$.
 In that setting, $\delta$ represents either the square of the target distance, or of the fiber radius (in the doublet correction to SBT).

 In the first test, we let $t_0=0.23+ib$ and vary the distance parameter $b$ logarithmically from $10^{-5}$ to $1$, with fixed $\delta=10^{-8}$.
 The result is presented in Figure \ref{fig:ex1}.
 Figure \ref{fig:ex1_err_vs_dist} shows that the modified basis strategy maintains errors near machine precision for all $m$, while the standard basis suffers from cancellation errors when $m=3,5$.
-Figure \ref{fig:ex1_norm_vs_dist} compares the maximum norm of the quadrature vector to $|I_m|$, confirming that the discrepancy in magnitudes correlates with increase error.
+Figure \ref{fig:ex1_norm_vs_dist} compares the maximum norm of the quadrature vector to $|I_m|$, confirming that the discrepancy in magnitudes correlates with increased error.

 In Figure \ref{fig:ex3_err_vs_delta}, we vary $\delta$ and observe that the modified basis yields small errors regardless of how small the numerator becomes, whereas the standard basis performs well only for larger $\delta$.
 Finally, Figure \ref{fig:ex2_err_vs_dist_corr_coeff} demonstrates that stable computation of the coefficient $d_1(t_0)$ is essential for the modified basis to perform well.
+In this experiment, the relative error in $d_1(t_0)$ is approximately $1.7 \times 10^{-16}$ when computed using the stabilized formula \eqref{eq:d1}, compared to $5.4 \times 10^{6}$ when obtained directly from the Vandermonde solve.